-I also de-bone the thighs and use them like the breasts when I can.
-They are more versatile in recipes than the legs are, at least to me.
-So, it’s mainly leg meat I am using here.
-What you will need to do is cut very carefully down the leg meat and slice it in 1/2.
+To prep the thigh meat, what you will need to do is cut very carefully down the leg and then slice it in half.
 Then, cut the main part of the meat off the bone.
-You will want to be using a very sharp knife for this, as it will minimize your risk of injury from it slipping.
+You will want to be using a very sharp knife for this, as it will minimize your risk of injury from slipping.

 What you need:

 - 1 Tbsp. garlic powder